Sentinel Online FAQ

 What is specific about the Copernicus Services Data Hub?

-The Copernicus Services Data Hub is an access to Sentinels data dedicated to Copernicus Services.
+The Copernicus Services Data Hub is an access to Sentinels data dedicated to Copernicus Services and European Institutions.

 What is the registration process in the Copernicus Services Data Hub?